mrthinger/Damage-Control/README.md

 # Damage-Control
-Prevents you from losing to much DotA 2 mmr in a short period of time.
+Prevents you from losing a large amount of DotA 2 mmr in a short period of time.